Disclosure: GTM Bud is our product. We include it alongside competitors to give you a complete picture, and we call out its limitations honestly.

 Reporting that tracks meetings, not vanity metrics

-Open rates and click rates don’t pay rent.
-The metrics that matter: reply rate, positive reply rate, meetings booked, and cost per meeting.
+Open rates and click rates do not pay rent.
+The metrics that matter are reply rate, positive reply rate, meetings booked, and cost per meeting.

-AI SDR tools compared: what’s available in 2026
+AI SDR tools compared: what is available in 2026

 | Category | Examples | Strengths | Weaknesses |